zacheryn/Containers/vector/README.md

 ### Structs/Classes

-`Iterator`: A bidirectional iterator that is stl compliant.
+`Iterator`: A random access iterator that is stl compliant.